NwCoder21/Linux-Sandbox/Compression/Compression.md

 $ gzip test1.txt
 ```

-will result in a compressed file calld test1.txt.gz AND **delete** the original file of test1.txt
+will result in a compressed file called test1.txt.gz AND **delete** the original file of test1.txt

 # `-k` - Retaining Original Files

-Using the `-k` option wiht any of the above three compression commands, compresses the file/s and also retains the original file/s.
+Using the `-k` option with any of the above three compression commands, compresses the file/s and also retains the original file/s.

 Using the `-k` option in the above example:

 ```console
 $ gzip -k test1.txt
 ```
-will create a compressed file nameed test1.txt.gz AND **retain** the original file of test1.txt.
+will create a compressed file named test1.txt.gz AND **retain** the original file of test1.txt.

 ![image](https://user-images.githubusercontent.com/107522496/200800918-a8b837c6-d3bd-461e-b20b-c6b3c321204b.png)

 ---

-# Compressiing Multiple Files
+# Compressing Multiple Files

-Two ways to compress multiplefiles at a time:
+Two ways to compress multiple files at a time:

 * By adding all their names as arguments